dcrommie/walbrook/src/markdown-pages/about.md

 ---
 title: About us
-subtitle: After nearly twenty years working for local and global investment managers and banks, Damien Crommie CA established Walbrook in 2019 to help clients build and protect their wealth.
-Damien believes in the positive impact of holistic advice on client wellbeing.
-Walbrook exists to provide this holistic advice service, ensuring your investments, mortgages, insurance and other aspects of your wealth are aligned and working together to achieve your goals.
+subtitle: Damien Crommie CA established Walbrook to provide clients with a holistic advice service, ensuring your investments, mortgage, insurance and other aspects of your wealth are aligned and working together to achieve your goals.
 thumbnail: ../src/images/dc-v1-11_2020-png-3x.png